-The House was called to order at 10:00 a.m. by the Speaker (Representative Morell presiding).
+The House was called to order at 10:00 a.m. by the Speaker (Representative Ogden presiding).
 The Clerk called the roll and a quorum was present.

-The flag was escorted to the rostrum by a Sergeant at Arms Color Guard, Pages Erin Briggs and Jeffrey Anderson.
-Prayer was offered by Representative Mary Skinner.
+The flag was escorted to the rostrum by a Sergeant at Arms Color Guard, Pages Stacie Patterson and Holly Chisa.
+The Speaker (Representative Ogden presiding) led the Chamber in the Pledge of Allegiance.
+Prayer was offered by Representative Ruth Fisher.

 Reading of the Journal of the previous day was dispensed with and it was ordered to stand approved.

 May 14, 2001

 ENGROSSED SENATE BILL NO. 6183,

 and the same is herewith transmitted.

 Speaker Chopp assumed the chair.

 HB 2259 by Representatives Rockefeller, Eickmeyer, Lantz, Jackley and Haigh